ctelfer/onics/README.txt

  * pdiff - compares packet streams and print the differences

- * nft - tracks individual flows in a stream of packets
+ * nftrk - tracks individual flows in a stream of packets

  * pspilt - split a packet stream to multiple streams